keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 that interact with the [Keptn API](../../0.18.x/reference/api/).
 It must be [installed](../../install/cli-install) on the local machine and is used to send commands to Keptn.
-To communicate with Keptn, you need to know a shared secret that is managed by the [Secret Service](../secrets).
+To communicate with Keptn, you need to know the API token which is managed as a shared secret by the [Secret Service](../secrets).
 The shared secret is generated during the installation and verified by the *api* component.

 ## Keptn Bridge

-The *Keptn Bridge* is a user interface that can be used to manage Keptn projects and services.
+The *Keptn Bridge* is a user interface that can be used to view and manage Keptn projects and services.

 See [Keptn Bridge](../../0.18.x/bridge/),
 for information about how to access and use the Keptn Bridge.